The Human Truth Foundation

 q=188.

-Finland comes 49th in the world regarding its responsibility towards the environment.
+When it comes to its responsibility towards the environment, Finland comes 49th in the world.
 This rank is derived from 7 data sets.
 Finland does the second-best in terms of its score on the Green Future Index38.
-It comes in the best 20 when it comes to its environmental performance39.
-It does better than average in terms of its forested percent change 1990-201540 (but bad for Europe) and in how quickly it ratified the 1993 Convention on Biological Diversity.
-Finland doesn't do so well in other areas.
-Finland does worse than average when it comes to energy to GDP efficiency41, the rate of rational beliefs on the environment in the population42 and in annual meat consumption per person43.
+It comes in the best 20 in its environmental performance39.
+It does better than average in how quickly it ratified the 1993 Convention on Biological Diversity.
+Finland does not succeed in everything, however.
+Finland does worse than average in energy to GDP efficiency40, the rate of rational beliefs on the environment in the population41, annual meat consumption per person42 and in its forested percent change 2000-202043.

 Higher is better